Ksyula/Multithreading-Scraping-in-Python/README.md

 ### Parallel web scraping
-This small project is a training task of a web scraping using python multithreading and real-time-updated list of available proxy servers.
+The project is a training task for web scraping using python multithreading and a real-time-updated list of available proxy servers.

 #### Goal
 The script extracts names and prices of the Top-100 crypto coins and stores the data into a db.